SnowEx/snowex_db/docs/installation.rst

 5. Make user snow a read only user

-6. Installs the python package snowexsql
+6. Installs the python package snowex_db

 **Notes for Remote Access**